Centres and Groups

 The focus of the Mental Health Research Group is on the development and evaluation of nursing led psychosocial intervention strategies and techniques for therapeutic engagement with and for the users of mental health services.
 Researchers within the group have particular interests in areas such as the development of effective interventions for high vulnerability populations such as persons with borderline personality disorder and schizophrenia and immigrants and asylum seekers with mental health problems; the improvement of communication between mental health practitioners and practitioners and service users; the development of strategies for reducing stigma and safeguarding the human rights of persons with mental illness; and approaches to improving the mental health literacy of students and practitioners in the fields of nursing and midwifery.

-Members of the Mental Health Research Group are affiliated with the Translational Mental Health in Communities and Services research sub-group of the Centre for Translational Neuroscience and Mental Health, University of Newcastle, the Mental Health Nursing Research and Practice Development Unit with Hunter New England Mental Health and the BRICS group within the Hunter Medical Research Institute
+Members of the Mental Health Research Group are affiliated with the Mental Health Hub within the Priority Research Centre for Brain and Mental Health, University of Newcastle, the Mental Health Nursing Research and Practice Development Unit with Hunter New England Mental Health and the BRICs Network within the Hunter Medical Research Institute.

 Health Services Research Group